-Dr. Gibbs serves as the chief diversity officer for OHSU, overseeing the Center for Diversity and Inclusion, and is responsible for institutional diversity and inclusion initiatives within the clinical, educational, and research missions.
+Dr. Du Vivier is the senior vice president of diversity, equity and inclusion and oversees the Center for Diversity and Inclusion.
+He is responsible for institutional diversity and inclusion initiatives within the clinical, educational and research missions.

 Diversity Recruitment and Retention